 Ironically, excess inventory sits on the company balance sheet as an asset of the company giving the somewhat misleading impression that it is contributing in some way.
 Cash in your bank account also sits as an asset on the balance sheet and, given that cash increases in value through compound interest, it is better than excess inventory which diminishes in value over time and costs money to hold.

-You could estimate the amount of money unnecessarily tied up in your inventory in the following example;
+You could estimate the amount of money unnecessarily tied up in your inventory in the following example:

-- 20 slow moving inventory lines out of a total of 100
+- 20 slow moving inventory lines out of a total of 100 lines.

-- Each with 100 units in stock
+- Each of the slow moving lines have 100 units in stock.

-- Paying 5% per annum in interest
+- The business is paying 5% per annum in interest

-Solutions to Overstocking
+Solutions to Over Stocking

-You can explore faster destocking by garage sales, heavy discounts and similar actions to move the slow stock more rapidly and get it down to manageable levels.
+You can explore faster de-stocking by garage sales, heavy discounts and similar actions to move the slow stock more rapidly and get it down to manageable levels.
 Be Careful if you sell this stock to your normal customers because they may slow down their purchases of your other products while they clear the discounted stock purchase meaning you get a double hit; a discount on excess stocks and a reduction in "normal” sales.

 One metric is: